openobserve/website4/content/policies/terms-of-service.md

 All purchases are non-refundable.
 You can cancel your subscription at any time by logging into your account .
 Your cancellation will take effect at the end of the current paid term.

-If you are unsatisfied with our services, please email us at [hello@zinclabs.io](mailto:hello@zinclabs.io).
+If you are unsatisfied with our services, please email us at [hello@openobserve.ai](mailto:hello@openobserve.ai).

 8. PROHIBITED ACTIVITIES